 In the 2009 Budget the Labour Government announced the introduction of a new 'additional' 50p rate on incomes above £150,000 from April 2010.
 This paper discusses the background to the 50p rate, the debate over its political significance and its economic impact, before looking at the Coalition Government’s decision to cut the additional rate to 45p, and recent speculation as to its future.Jump to full report >>

-In his Budget on 21 March 2012 Mr Osborne announced that HMRC had found evidence of considerable ‘forestalling’ – taxpayers shifting income into the previous tax year to avoid the 50p rate “at a cost to the taxpayer of £1 billion.”
-He argued that “no Chancellor can justify a tax rate that damages our economy and raises next to nothing” and so the rate would be cut to 45p from April 2013.
+In his Budget on 21 March 2012 Mr Osborne announced the additional rate would be cut to 45p from April 2013.
+HMRC had found evidence of considerable ‘forestalling’ – taxpayers shifting income into the previous tax year to avoid the 50p rate – “at a cost to the taxpayer of £1 billion”, and, in his words, “no Chancellor can justify a tax rate that damages our economy and raises next to nothing.”
 HMRC’s assessment of the impact of the 50p rate was set out in a detailed report, which estimated that the cost of cutting the rate to 45p would be only £100m by 2014/15, given the anticipated response by taxpayers to the new rate.
 Although the Chancellor’s announcement was quite controversial, the Government implemented this rate change as proposed.

 HM Government, The Coalition: our programme for government, 20 May 2010 p30.
 See also, Income tax : increases in the personal allowance (2010-15), Commons Briefing Paper 6569, 17 June 2015.

 HMRC, The Exchequer effect of the 50 per cent additional rate of income tax, March 2012 pp48-53.
 The report estimated that the ‘static cost’ of this tax cut, with no allowance for any behavioural response, would be £3.35 billion in 2014/15.
 See also, Budget 2013, HC 1033, March 2013 p66 (Table 2.2 – item t)